Church of Hosios David

-The Church of Hosios David (Όσιος Δαυίδ) is a late 5th-century church in Thessaloniki, Greece.
+The Church of Hosios David (Όσιος Δαυίδ) is a late 5th-century church in Thessaloniki, in the Central Macedonia region of Greece.
 During Byzantine times, it functioned as the katholikon of the Latomos Monastery (Μονή Λατόμου/Λατόμων), and was adorned with rich mosaic and fresco decoration, which was renewed in the 12th–14th centuries.
 The church is dedicated to David the Dendrite.
 Many surviving elements of the Byzantine decoration are of high artistic quality, especially the 5th-century apse mosaic the Icon of Christ of Latomos.

-Under Ottoman rule, the building was converted into a mosque (probably in the 16th century), until it was reconsecrated as a Greek Orthodox church in 1921, thus receiving its present name.
-In 1988, this monument was included among the Paleochristian and Byzantine monuments of Thessaloniki on the list of World Heritage Sites by UNESCO.
+During the Ottoman era, the church was converted into a mosque, most likely in the 16th century, until it was reconsecrated as a Greek Orthodox church in 1921, thus receiving its present name.
+In 1988, the church was one of fifteen structures inscribed on the UNESCO World Heritage List as the Paleochristian and Byzantine monuments of Thessaloniki.

 Architecture

 The original building had a cross-in-square plan with squares as the main shape of the floor plan.
 This pattern would later become more popular.
 The structure contained square bays in the corners.
 The bays all connected to the main cross room via hallways.
 The bays also connected to the outside.